StoneWolf18/enoch/docs/standard-guide.md

 Other restrictions include:
 * All characters must be <b>at least</b> 18 years old.
 For vampires, this means they must have been at least 18 at the time of their embrace.
-* Revenants are not available for play at this time
+* Revenants are not available for play at this time.
-* All combination disciplines are banned
+* All combination disciplines are banned.
-* Any 5 dot trait <b class="whiteBold">must</b> be purchased with experience
+* Any 5 dot trait <b class="whiteBold">must</b> be purchased with experience.
-* Characters cannot identify as Autarkis, as it's defined as being too powerful for someone to be forced to conform to the wishes of a specific sect, which no PCs would be able to accomplish
+* Characters cannot identify as Autarkis, as it's defined as being too powerful for someone to be forced to conform to the wishes of a specific sect, which no PCs would be able to accomplish.
 * Characters must be submitted two weeks apart from approval.
 If a new sheet is submitted before the two week wait is up, it'll be automatically rejected.

 </div>